Tile School: Questions about Crazing

 Crackle finishes do just fine in heavily used areas, like the kitchen:

 Adriatic Sea is a color with crazing.
 You can see that it can be installed for both wall and floor tile in a residential bathroom:

 Does it affect the strength of the tile at all?

-If you are using one of our Engobe glazes you'll want to seal the tile upon installation if it is in a bathroom setting and it is good practice to re-seal crackle glazes every couple of years.
-It's important to note, that it's actually your grout, more so than tile, that will require occasional maintenance!
+It is good practice to re-seal crackle glazes every couple of years.
+It's important to note though, that it's actually your grout, more so than tile, that will require occasional maintenance.

 Like any of these colors?
 Order color samples online now.
 Need help or still confused about crackle?
 Simply call, chat or fill out our Design Assistance Form and one of our talented design consultants will get back to you shortly.